 Federal Express Entry System:

 Express Entry is the most popular and easiest way to immigrate to Canada.
-If you are eligible, then your application for permanent residence will be processed in 6 months or less.
+If you are eligible, your application for permanent residence will be processed in 6 months or less.

 You must create an active Express Entry profile to qualify.
 Your profile will be assessed based on the Comprehensive Ranking System (CRS).
 The CRS will rank your profile based on your age, education level, language proficiency and work experience.

-If you are among the highest-scoring candidates, then you will receive an Invitation to Apply (ITA) for permanent residence.
+If you are among the highest-scoring candidates, you will receive an Invitation to Apply (ITA) for permanent residence.

 Study in British Columbia: